ReactFinland/site/content/presentations.md

 ### Gant Laborde - React Native Ignite

 Life can be simple again.
-Haven’t we built the same house, or given the same hair cut over and over?
+Haven’t we built the same house, or given the same haircut over and over?
 80% of mobile app development is the same old song.
 So why is mobile so difficult/expensive?
 It’s not with React Native.

 Let's look at how simple it is to get started in React Native using Ignite CLI.
 Using Ignite, you can jump in with a popular combination of technologies, OR brew your own.
 Ignite is the freedom to learn and automate your mobile app.